2008 Maltese general election: Results

 Initial exit polls and statistics suggested a very close result.
 Preliminary results had been expected by Sunday noon but these had to be delayed until a full first count was completed.
+By half past ten, Labour insiders had told MaltaToday that they were anticipating an 8,000 vote majority, a sentiment that lingered on for another three hours.
+However, by two, Nationalist insiders stated that the flow of results had turned to their favour.

-The Nationalist Party won with 49.33% to Labour's 48.9% a difference of 1,580 votes.
-Just under 2% of registered voters, 5,266 individuals, failed to collect their voting documents, so fewer than 310,000 people were eligible to vote on 8 March 2008.
-In total, voter turnout was 93%, the lowest in Malta since 1971.

-As the Nationalist Party won the popular vote but elected only 31 Members of Parliament to Labour's 34, it was assigned an additional four seats to give the party a parliamentary majority.
+The Nationalist Party won with 49.3% to Labour's 48.8% a difference of 1,580 votes.
+This marked its third victory in a row, the first such instance for any party in Maltese parliamentary history.
+Just under two percent of registered voters, 5,266 individuals, failed to collect their voting documents, so fewer than 310,000 people were eligible to vote on election day.
+In total, voter turnout was 93.3%, a drop of nearly three points from the previous election and the lowest since 1971.
+The Labour Party gained one point (percentage of the popular vote) from 2003, while the Nationalists dropped four points.
+The Nationalists were kept from winning an outright majority in parliament, and so it was assigned another four seats for a working majority.
+Sant resigned as leader of the Labour Party after the election.

-Two other political parties participated in this election, Democratic Alternative and National Action, but both failed to win any seats.

-Twelve casual elections were held in April 2008 to fill vacancies arising from candidates elected from two districts declining their second seat.
+Twelve casual elections were held in April to fill vacancies arising from candidates elected from two districts declining their second seat.
 Both the Nationalist Party and Labour each elected six members in this way, leaving the overall parliamentary numbers unchanged.